jacekkow/mpk-ttss/README.md

 - yellow - delayed 4 or more minutes,
 - red - delayed 10 or more minutes.

+Clicking on the table row loads the schedule for the selected tram
+- listing next stops and predicted departure times for each one.

 ### Auto-refresh

 The list is automatically updated every 20 seconds.
 It is possible to manually